bellatl/bell-portfolio/data/blog/how-to-simplify-your-local-development-with-vercel-env.md

 ---
-tags: ["Services", "CLI", "Tools"]
+tags: ['Services', 'CLI', 'Tools']

 draft: false

 title: Simple Management of Environment Variables with Vercel Env
 summary: Simplify your local development with Vercel Env!
 Manage environment variables effortlessly and enhance your workflow with this powerful CLI tool.
 date: 2023-05-10
-images: ["/thumbnails/how-to-simplify-your-local-development-with-vercel-env.png"]
+images: ['/thumbnails/how-to-simplify-your-local-development-with-vercel-env.png']
 ---

 Are you tired of manually setting up environment variables every time you work on a local development project?
 Vercel has a solution for you!
 Using Vercel Env from Vercel CLI can save you time and trouble, allowing you to work more efficiently and happily.